 Essential metrics in Google Analytics

-Google Analytics generates reports that track important metrics with which you can identify the strengths, weaknesses, and opportunities of your site.
-It is recommended that you evaluate and compare them weekly regardless of the industry you are in, so you can measure if the changes you are implementing are giving results .
+Google Analytics generates reports that track important metrics with which you can identify the strengths, weaknesses and opportunities of your site.
+It is recommended that you evaluate and compare them weekly regardless of the industry you are in, as this way you will be able to measure if the changes you are implementing are working .

 google analytics metrics

-Below we share 5 basic metrics that you do or do have to monitor, since they are the ones with which you can evaluate if the traffic to your site is of quality or not:
+Below we share 5 basic metrics that you absolutely have to monitor, since they are those with which you can evaluate whether the traffic to your site is quality or not:

-Analytics distinguishes between two types of users, new ones (who have never entered your site) and recurring ones (those who already know you).
-This tracking is done through cookies, it considers that this measurement is not 100% accurate, if a user uses different devices or browsers or rejects cookies, they could count as separate users.
+Analytics distinguishes between two types of users, new users (who have never visited your site) and returning users (those who already know you).
+This tracking is done through cookies.
+Consider that this measurement is not 100% accurate.
+If a user uses different devices or browsers or rejects cookies, they could be counted as separate users.

-The sessions are different from the users, a single user can visit the site several times, for example, if a user sees your ad on Facebook , they go to your page, check what your products or services are, close the window and then go an ad to Google and comes back in, it's generating two sessions.
+Sessions are different from users, a single user can visit the site several times, for example, if a user sees an ad from you on Facebook , they go to your page, check what your products or services are, close the window and then go an ad to Google and come back in, it is generating two sessions.

 Pages per session

-Pages per session is the number of pages visited by a user in each session.
-If you see that the pages per session are high, you could conclude that users are highly interested in seeing more of your products or services; that is, they are browsing your site and not simply viewing the page to which you direct them.
+Pages per session are the number of pages visited by a user in each session.
+If you see that the pages per session are high, you could conclude that users are highly interested in seeing more of your products or services; That is, they are browsing your site and not simply viewing the page you direct them to.

 Average session duration

-As the name suggests, this metric averages the time users spend on your website.
-Here it is worth evaluating how much time you consider it necessary to read or view all the information on your landing page.
+As the name implies, this metric averages the time users spend on your website.
+Here it is worth evaluating how much time you consider is necessary to read or view all the information on your landing page.

-If you estimate that it is 30 seconds and the average duration of the sessions is 5 seconds, it means that users are not staying to see everything you want to show them, so you should make adjustments to make your page more attractive and generate content of higher value.
+If you estimate that it is 30 seconds and the average session duration is 5 seconds, it means that users are not staying to see everything you want to show them, so you should make adjustments to make your page more attractive and generate content of higher value.

 Bounce Rate

-Depending on each website there are "good" or "bad" percentages; If the page you're directing to is intended to get the user to learn more, sign up, or buy, you might consider a 70% bounce rate "bad."
-This means that there are many areas for improvement or that the traffic you are getting is not of good quality, as it is not interested in interacting.
+Depending on each website there are “good” or “bad” percentages; If the page you are directing to has the intention that the user learn more, register, or buy, you could consider a bounce rate of 70% as “bad.”
+This means that there are many areas for improvement or that the traffic you are bringing is not of good quality, since it is not interested in interacting.

-Remember that these metrics have to be interpreted together to reach solid conclusions that allow you to make improvements to your site, find out the quality of visits, the performance of your campaigns and, in more advanced cases, identify conversion paths and the funnel of your business.
+Remember that these metrics have to be interpreted together to reach solid conclusions that allow you to make improvements to your site, know the quality of visits, the performance of your campaigns and in more advanced cases, identify conversion paths and the funnel. your business.

 Leave a comment